CORRECTED-Italy election stalemate worst option for markets

 Hedge funds were also betting on an expected rise in volatility in the euro’s exchange rate against the dollar early next week, a chief options trader at a large European bank said.

 “People are definitely heading into the election a bit more cautious.
-There was a lot more selling last week and a defensive stance,” UBS’s Yu said, adding a shaky coalition could see the euro fall to $1.30 from current levels around $1.32.
+There was a lot more selling last week and a defensive stance,” said UBS currency strategist Geoffrey Yu, adding a shaky coalition could see the euro fall to $1.30 from current levels around $1.32.

 Dagmar Dvorak, director of currency and fixed income at Barings Asset Management, said the fund was underweight the euro before the election.